 3D artists usually play with the lighting and shadowing techniques which vary depends on the tastes of each demographics of the market.

 In council approval images, structures should be shown 100% correctly to scale with no distortion from the camera lens.
-While creating images for marketing, 3D artists can adjust the angles and distort the image to make rooms bigger and put emphasis on key selling features for more visual impact.
+While creating images for marketing, 3D rendering artists can adjust the angles and distort the image to make rooms bigger and put emphasis on key selling features for more visual impact.

 Although 3D marketing visuals express a high level of aesthetic value and creativity of the artists, it still illustrates a version of reality.
 It also eases communication between architects and clients as it provides an understandable layout as opposed to the 2d layouts and floor plans.